glod-siren/datavendors/Chainalysis/webservice/README.md

 This project was first generated with Siren's [generator for web service drivers](https://www.npmjs.com/package/@sirensolutions/generator-web-service).

-# To Do as of 02/26/2023
+# To Do as of 2023-09-18
-1. Fix Modal Feedback Counts
-2. Run Unlimited Pagination In Invocations (Currently Truncated at 400 (4x100))
-3. Put Cluster Addresses Into Another Index
+1. Advanced Search Option to Manually Specify Asset Type Instead of Auto Resolving
+2. Send Larger Pagination to a Second Ingestion Service (Logstash)
-4. Overview Panes To Mirror Info From Reactor
+3. Overview Panes To Mirror Info From Reactor and improve UX
-5. Dashboard with Search Driven By Scripted Panel
+4. Dashboard with Search Driven By Scripted Panel
-6. Address Transaction
-7. Official Icons
-8. Documentation
-9. Allow Filters On Transactions (Cluster and Address)
+5. Allow Filters On Transactions (Cluster and Address And Date)
+6. Automation of Ingestion of Counterparties and Addresses through secondary ingestion service